Low Carb High Fiber Diet Plan

 Is Fiber a Carb?

-Even though most fiber sources are carbs, fiber doesn’t increase blood sugar, so low carb regimens don’t consider fiber as a carbohydrate for the intention of tracking carb intake.
+Even though most fiber sources are carbs, fiber doesn’t increase blood sugar, so low carb regimens don’t consider fiber as a carbohydrate to track carb intake.
 But, soluble fiber offers two calories for each gram but not as sugar.

 However, a by-product of fermentation in the large intestine is known as short-chain fatty acids.
 Therefore, insoluble fiber is the only material that offers bulk devoid of calories.